TPitchers/Swift101/README.md

 When possible you should avoid using this operator and explore other methods that are more type safe.
 There are some examples that can be shown later that show this.

 Along with being strict about types swift is also strict about mutability and in some cases requires you to declare methods as `mutating`.
-Swift has two keywords for declaring objects, `let` and `var`. `let` is for constants and `var` is for variables.
+Swift has two keywords for declarations, `let` and `var`. `let` is for constants and `var` is for variables.

 The recommendation is to use `let` for everything to begin with and switch to `var` if what you are doing is not possible.
 The main reasons for this are compile time optimisations and object consistency.